 For Energy and Focus

-For an energizing boost, Sativa strains or Sativa-dominant hybrids with uplifting terpenes like limonene are recommended.
+To experience an energizing boost, choose Sativa strains or Sativa-dominant hybrids with uplifting terpenes like limonene.

 For Balanced Effects

-If you’re aiming for a balanced experience, a hybrid strain might be your best bet.
+Choose a hybrid strain for a balanced experience.
 Look for strains with a mix of energizing and relaxing terpenes.

 Tips for Beginners